viksit-siddhant/shellshock/README.md

 - Run `make`
 - Run `./shellshock`
 ## Working
 Internal commands such as `pwd` and `cd` are handled by the shell binary itself.
 For external commands, the shell looks up the appropriate binary in the `./bin/` directory and then executes it in a separate process.
 By default this is handled by `fork()` and the `execl` family of functions.
 However, the user can make the shell use the POSIX Pthread library by appending `&t` to the end of the command, for example,`ls -a ~ &t`.
+Features of options:
+- Options can be passed in any order
+- Supports multiple options at one

 ## Commands
 ### Internal Commands